 Anklets for the

-toes come in different models of heavy metals and silver.
+come in different models of heavy metals and silver.

 The delicately worked paizebs ending in tinkling silver hollow bells is